jstoyles/api-template/README.md

 Once the code is running on a server, the docs will become available at<br />
 *https://< API URL >/docs/*

+NOTE: mod_rewrite or some version of URL rewriting must be enabled

 #

 **NOTE:** The auto-generate documenation page leverages the MySQL COMMENT option for stored procedures.
 If a properly formatted stored procedure comment is provided, the docs page will show a description of the API method and an example JSON response.